Housing benefit and council tax reduction

-The local authority administers housing benefit and council tax support on behalf of the government.
+The local authority administers housing benefit and council tax reduction on behalf of the government.
 This includes:

 Help with your rent.
 Housing benefit is a means-tested benefit payable to people on a low income who are liable to pay rent for accommodation they are occupying as their home.